isomerpages/mti-osir/_resources/Other Legislation/Overview of other legislation.md

 third_nav_title: Other Legislation
 ---
 <p>Parties involved in transactions pertaining to an entity that is not designated
-under SIRA, but covered by other domestic sectoral legislation, may need to notify or seek approval from the relevant regulator in accordance with the relevant domestic sectoral legislation.
-Click <a href="/resources/other-legislation/sectoral-legislation" rel="noopener noreferrer nofollow" target="_blank">here</a> to see examples of domestic sectoral legislation in Singapore and their respective regulators.</p>
+under SIRA, but is covered by other domestic sectoral legislation, may need to notify or seek approval from the relevant regulator in accordance with the relevant domestic sectoral legislation.
+Parties may refer to examples of <a href="/resources/other-legislation/sectoral-legislation" rel="noopener noreferrer nofollow" target="_blank">domestic sectoral legislation</a> and their respective regulators.</p>
 <p>There also exist other laws dealing with egregious acts against national
-security, including the Insolvency, Restructuring and Dissolution Act.
+security, including the <a href="/resources/other-legislation/irda" rel="noopener noreferrer nofollow" target="_blank">Insolvency, Restructuring and Dissolution Act</a>.</p>
-Click <a href="/resources/other-legislation/irda" rel="noopener noreferrer nofollow" target="_blank">here</a> to
-find out more.</p>